 How a company asks you to pay can tell you a lot about its legitimacy.
 Be extremely cautious if a shipper demands payment through untraceable methods like a wire transfer, cryptocurrency, gift cards, or a cash-sharing app.
 Scammers prefer these options because once the money is sent, it’s nearly impossible to get back.
 Legitimate companies offer secure and standard payment options, such as credit cards, which provide a layer of fraud protection.
 If a company’s payment policies seem odd or they pressure you into using an unusual method, it’s a major red flag.
 Always stick with payment methods that protect you as a consumer.

-Red Flags That Point to a Fake Company
+Recognizing Red Flags of a Fake Company

 A little research goes a long way in separating the real professionals from the fake operations.
 Start by checking for official credentials.
 Every legitimate auto transporter must be registered with the Department of Transportation and have an MC/DOT number.
 You can easily verify a company’s credentials online through the Federal Motor Carrier Safety Administration.
 Also, be wary of companies that lack a professional website, have very few online reviews, or have reviews that all sound suspiciously similar.
 A company that has been in business for years will have a solid digital footprint and a history of genuine customer feedback.
 If you can’t find much information about a shipper, it’s best to move on.